jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 It works with all SD CARD memories from 64MB to 64GB.
 Read or write a byte is done in less than a microsecond @ 16MHz.
 This enables to make a fast data logger with a small footprint as a MSP430FR5738 QFN24.
 To compare with a LPC800 ARM entry-level...

-With all options its size is about 10kB.
+With all core options its size is under 9.5kB.

 	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133,FR2355,FR2433} launchpads and CHIPSTICKFR2433,
-    at 0.5, 1, 2, 4, 8, 12, 16 MHz plus 20MHz and 24MHz for FR2355,FR573x devices.
+    at 0.5, 1, 2, 4, 8, 12, 16 MHz plus 20MHz and 24MHz for FR23xx,FR57xx devices.

     For the moment, the IDE works under WINDOWS...

-    Files launchpad_5Mbds.txt are 16threads vocabularies 16MHz executables, with 5MBds "4 WIRES" terminal,
+    Files launchpad_921600bds.txt are 16threads vocabularies 16MHz executables, with
-    usable with PL2303HXD only.
+    "3 WIRES" (XON/XOFF flow control) and "4 WIRES" (Hardware flow control) 921600Bds terminal.

     Launchpad_115200.txt files are same except 115200Bds for unlucky linux men without TERATERM.
     For the launchpad MSP-EXP430FR5994 with SD_CARD, full version is available.
 For others, you must recompile forthMSP430FR.asm with SD_CARD_LOADER and SD_CARD_READ_WRITE switches turned ON (uncomment their line).

+    if you use a cable with a PL2303HXD, terminal baudrate can be boosted on the fly to 5Mbds!
+    Try it by downloading MSP430-FORTH\CHNGBAUD.f.

     Once the Fast Forth code is loaded in the target FRAM memory, you can add it assembly code or FORTH code, or both, by downloading your source files that embedded Fast Forth interprets and